-Have you ever sat down to learn something and thrown your hands up in the air?
+Have you ever sat down to learn faster with some new accelerated learning technique and thrown your hands up in the air?

 But because you were furious and frustrated?

-And have you felt that a learning task was so hard that you just wanted to give up?
+And have you felt that a learning process was so hard that you just wanted to give up?

 I hear you!